hazelcast/hazelcast/hazelcast-documentation/src/HazelcastJavaClient/Configuration.md

 #### Connection Attempt Period

-It is the duration in milliseconds between the connection attempts defined by `ClientNetworkConfig.connectionAttemptLimit`.
-The following are the example configurations.
+Connection timeout period is the duration in milliseconds between the connection attempts defined by `ClientNetworkConfig.connectionAttemptLimit`.
+The following are example configurations.

 **Declarative**: